ApryseSDK/pdftron-react-native/API.md

 ## RNPdftron

-RNPdftron contains global library initialization, configuration, and other utility methods.
+RNPdftron contains static methods for global library initialization, configuration, and utility methods.

 ### initialize
 Initializes PDFTron SDK with your PDFTron commercial license key.
 You can run PDFTron in demo mode by passing an empty string.